 2013 – 2014 Director of The Year of Experimentation, a year long investigation into what dramatic writing training can be in the UK.

-Co-producer of Breakdowns, the UK’s first student led digital storytelling experiment run in partnership with the British Library, Central Saint Martins and Conducttr.
+Co-producer of Breakdowns, the UK’s first student led digital storytelling experiment run in partnership with the British Library and Conducttr.

 Executive Producer, Insecurity pilot project on teaching online drama with BBC Writersroom North.